Benatia makes move from Juventus to Al-Duhail

 The Morocco international won two Serie A titles and two Coppa Italia crowns during his time with the club.

-Al-Duhail are six-time top-flight champions in Qatar and sit second through 15 games this season, now strengthening what is already the best defence in the competition.
+Al-Duhail are six-time top-flight champion in Qatar and sit second through 15 games this season, now strengthening what is already the best defence in the competition.